 Everything looked normal when Cedric Wilson dropped back to return the punt.
 At the bottom of viewers’ screens, however, cornerback and special teams player C.J.
 Goodwin limped down the field on the opposite side.
 Goodwin was very clearly faking a hamstring injury.

 How do we know that?
 Because seconds later, Wilson heaved the ball across the field to Goodwin, who bobbled it a bit before ripping off an exciting return that placed the Cowboys just outside the 10-yard line.

 CBS broadcaster Tony Romo broke the play down perfectly for fans.
 My only question: how in the world do you not score on that play?
 Goodwin was tripped up inside the red zone, but you have to fetch six points on this amazing call of a trick play.

 Unfortunately, the Cowboys settled for a Greg Zuerlein field goal to go up 13-0.
 They wound up losing to Ben Roethlisberger’s Steelers, who improved to 8-0.
-Dallas dropped to 2-7 but still remains in the NFL playoff hunt in the bizarre NFC East.
+Dallas dropped to 2-7 but still remained in the NFL playoff hunt in the bizarre NFC East last season.